Canadian Heraldic Authority: History

 government that an Authority be created."

-Two years later, Queen Elizabeth II issued the 1988 letters patent authorising the governor general "to exercise or provide for the exercise of all powers and authorities lawfully belonging to Us as Queen of Canada in respect of the granting of armorial bearings in Canada".
+Two years later, Queen Elizabeth II issued the 1988 letters patent authorizing the governor general "to exercise or provide for the exercise of all powers and authorities lawfully belonging to Us as Queen of Canada in respect of the granting of armorial bearings in Canada".
 These letters patent were presented by Prince Edward to the governor general on behalf of the Crown.
-Subsequently, the Governor General, Jeanne Sauvé, authorised the creation of the Canadian Heraldic Authority on June 4, 1988.
+Subsequently, the Governor General, Jeanne Sauvé, authorized the creation of the Canadian Heraldic Authority on June 4, 1988.
 As a result, Canada became the first Commonwealth realm outside the United Kingdom to have its own heraldic authority.
 Canada also provides full equality to women in terms of inheriting and transmitting arms.
 Additionally, all armigers within Canada may file for trademark protection of their grant of arms under the Trade-Marks Act.

 Structure

 The authority is located at Rideau Hall in Ottawa, the official residence of the monarch and the governor general.
 The governor general, as the personal representative of the Canadian monarch, is the highest authority in Canadian heraldry.
 Below the governor general is the Herald Chancellor, a position held by the Secretary to the Governor General.
 The CHA is currently organized in an office called the Chancellery of Honours, which is the same office that issues Canadian orders and decorations, such as the Order of Canada.
 The deputy secretary that administers the Chancellery of Honours is also the Deputy Herald Chancellor.

 The Chief Herald of Canada, whose job is to oversee and direct all operations of the CHA, bears the main responsibility of granting arms, though the governor general has the authority to grant arms directly.
 The position of chief herald was inaugurated by Robert Watt at the inception of the CHA in 1988 and held by him until his retirement in 2007.
 Since May 20, 2020, the office of chief herald has been held by Samy Khalid.